Je0pardy/cloudformazure/README.md

 You need to get Public IP of VM from terraform apply output (there is an outputs.tf file on repo)
 "terraform output vm_ip"

-From web browser VM IP:3000 login with default password (admin:admin) you can change the password after login
+From web browser VM IP:3000 login Grafana with default password (admin:admin) you can change the password after login

 ## Resources ##